mandiwise/isotope-posts/readme.txt

 2. Sample of featured image and excerpt output

 == Changelog ==

+= 1.1.2 =
+* Added else condition to handle post loop with no results
+* Updated call to admin.js file so it only loads where needed

 = 1.1.1 =
 * Fixed bug when trying to filter post display by category or post tag.